How You Can Use Square Checkout Links (Whether Or Not You Have A Website)

-As businesses everywhere race to prioritize eCommerce in a world ravaged by COVID-19, payments giant Square has launched a new online payment tool called Square Online Checkout.
-This service is intended to condense the eCommerce experience down to a simple link or button, making online selling easier than ever for both the merchant and the customer.
-If you want to sell items or services online — or even accept donations — without building an online store, you’ll want to read on.
+Square Online Checkout is intended to condense the eCommerce experience down to a simple link or button, making online selling easier than ever for both the merchant and the customer.

-We should mention that Square Online Checkout is not to be confused with Square Checkout, a separate hosted payment page solution built on top of Square’s API.
+Note: Square Online Checkout is not to be confused with Square Checkout, a separate hosted payment page solution you add to an established website for payments to be processed through Square’s API.

 Table of Contents